-If you are already a member of an Episcopal Church, either attend the next Coffee and Conversation or meet with Father Mike or Erin to discuss membership.
+If you are already a member of an Episcopal Church, either attend the next Coffee and Conversation or meet with Father Dorian to discuss membership.
 We will then request a transfer of your letter.
-Otherwise, to become a member at Holy Cross, you need to be baptized and participate in the next Coffee and Conversation or meet with Father Mike or Erin to discuss membership.
+Otherwise, to become a member at Holy Cross, you need to be baptized and participate in the next Coffee and Conversation or meet with Father Dorian to discuss membership.
 That would make you a “baptized member” of the parish.
 We also have “confirmed members.”
 To become a confirmed member of Holy Cross, one needs to attend our Discovering Holy Cross class.
 (Look for the next class date to be announced in the Holy Cross e-blast and in the bulletin.)
 Then, one must be confirmed or received by our bishop.
 Those who have made an adult affirmation of faith are received; all others are confirmed.

 “I’d really be more comfortable just attending for a while without making a commitment.
 Can I do that?”